Saicharan128/Web-Scraping-Laptop-Price-Analysis/README.md

 # Web-Scraping-Laptop-Price-Analysis

-In this Webscraping Project I have made some analysis on the laptops based on their features...
+In this Webscraping Project I have made some analysis on the laptops prices based on their features...

 Steps Followed :
   1.Problem Statement

   2.Data Collection
   3.Data Cleaning/Data Manipulation
   4.Exploratory Data Analysis